daniel-j-h/kit-tut-prog/README.md

 -----------------

 All slides should extend from slide.tmpl, override the slides block and opt. the title variable.
-Add your new .html file to the slides directory and re-run the commands above on your new slide.
+Add your new .html file to the slides directory, metadata to the .json file, and re-run the commands above on your new slide.

-See the existing .html files in the slides directory for further information.
+See the .html and .json files in the slides directory for further information.